 A key element of the MAIA investigation is a satellite-based instrument that measures the radiance and polarization of sunlight scattered by the Earth's atmosphere and surface.
 The instrument contains a pushbroom spectropolarimetric camera capable of providing multi-angle imagery.
 Unlike MISR, which contains multiple cameras pointed at discrete along-track view angles, MAIA's single camera is mounted on a gimbal assembly that can point it in two axes.
-The along-track (scan) gimbal has a ±60° range of motion, while the cross-track (pan) gimbal and camera field of view provide a ±48° cross-track field of regard.
+The along-track (scan) gimbal has a $\pm 60^{\circ}$ range of motion, while the cross-track (pan) gimbal and camera field of view provide a $\pm 48^{\circ}$ cross-track field of regard.
 The targeting nature of the MAIA instrument enables routine multi-angle observations of a globally distributed set of study sites.
 The pan capability permits access to targets that are not directly situated on the sub-spacecraft track, making it possible to observe targets 3-4 times per week.
-Over most targets, images of the same area will be observed at a set of discrete view angles in a "step-and-stare" sequence (see Figure A1).
-MAIA is to be hosted aboard the General Atomics Orbital Test Bed (OTB)-2 spacecraft in an ascending, sun-synchronous (near-polar) orbit at 740 km altitude and 10:30 AM equator crossing time.
-Launch is planned for mid-2025 for a baseline mission duration of 3 years.
+Over most targets, images of the same area will be observed at a set of discrete view angles in a

+"step-and-stare" sequence (see Figure A1).
+MAIA will be launched into sun-synchronous (near-polar) orbit.
+The host spacecraft is yet to be determined, and the launch date is anticipated to be no earlier than 2023.
+The baseline mission duration will be 3 years.

 The MAIA instrument (Figure A2) uses several remote sensing methodologies.
 In addition to the multi-angular capability provided by the gimbal, the camera has 14 spectral bands spanning the UV, VNIR, and SWIR.
 VNIR and SWIR spectral bands help discriminate particle size, while the UV provides sensitivity to absorption.
 Multi-angle polarimetry provides sensitivity to particle size and compositional proxies such as refractive index.
-Polarimetric imaging is acquired in 3 of MAIA's 14 spectral bands by using a specialized modulation technique designed for high accuracy (Diner et al., 2007, 2010).
+Polarimetric imaging is acquired in three of MAIA's 14 spectral bands by using a specialized modulation technique designed for high accuracy (Diner et al., 2007; 2010).